mihaighidoveanu/laborator-pp/README.md

 	Pay attention to check C reference for this course, not C++ reference([https://en.cppreference.com/w](https://en.cppreference.com/w))

 ## MOSS link - Measure of Software Similarity
-> "If cheating on projects becomes harder than doing the project itself, why bother ?" - Anonymous Quote
+> "If cheating on projects becomes harder than doing the project itself, why bother ?"

 [This program](https://theory.stanford.edu/~aiken/moss/) was created by Standford and is very probable to be used on your projects to check for plagiarism.